Boston College Marching Band: Music and performances

 The Band performs at all home football games, parades in the Boston area, and away games each season, with the exception of 2009 (see below).
 Regular season destinations have included the University of Maryland, Clemson University, and the University of Southern California.
 Postseason travel has taken the Band to Jacksonville, Florida for the ACC Championship Game, Orlando, Florida for the Champs Sports Bowl, New York City for the Pinstripe Bowl, Shreveport, Louisiana for the Advocare v100 Bowl, Dublin, Ireland for the Emerald Isle Classic and Yokohama, Japan for the Yokohama Bowl.

 In the 2010, 2011, and 2012 seasons, the Band traveled to Canada to perform a pre-game and halftime routine for the Montreal Alouettes.
 The Band has also had the opportunity to perform with the Boston Pops Orchestra at the annual Pops on the Heights concert.

 Three hours before kickoff, the Boston College Marching Band parades through Lower Campus and leads the football team into Alumni Stadium.
 Afterward, The Band performs a short concert on the steps of Silvio O. Conte Forum.

 Before the football game starts, the Marching Band performs "The Pre-Game Show."
 Pre-Game starts with a High-Brass Fanfare, performed by the Trumpets and Mellophones.
 The Band then prances out onto the field and performs a series of BC fight songs.
-First, the Band performs "Sons of Maroon and Gold", and "All Up For Boston,".
+First, the Band performs "Sons of Maroon and Gold", "All Up For Boston," and "Shipping Up To Boston."
 The Band then salutes the opposing team by playing their fight song.
 The Band then proudly performs the nation's oldest fight song "For Boston."
 During "For Boston," the Band forms the letters "BC" on the field, and during the final phrases, "italicizes" the letters to match the school's logo.

 In the stands, the Band also plays a variety of music.
 After every first down, the Band plays a short, 4-bar fanfare similar to "Sweep Down the Field," another BC fight song.
 The Band also plays numerous cheers, such as "E-A-G-L-E-S," and "Booty Drop".
 Some songs the Band played during the 2012–13 season were: